LucasAspIT/KidZoo-App/README.md

 *Allows the user to login (via Firebase), and view some animals, with pictures, and information about them.

 *The database (via Firebase) saves some information about registered users.
-(Name, Address, Phone number, e-mail, birthday, reigster date.)
+(Name, Address, Phone number, e-mail, birthday, register date.)

 *All users have a personal log they can write in, which is saved via PlayerPrefs.